Maratha invasions of Bengal: Atrocities during Maratha invasions

 There were a total of five invasions between 1742 and 1751.
 The continuous conflict took a heavy toll on the population of Bengal.
 During that period of invasion by the Marathas, light cavalry called as "Bargis", perpetrated atrocities against the local population of Bengalis and Biharis.
 As reported in Burdwan Estate and European sources, the Bargis are said to have plundered villages.
 Jan Kersseboom, chief of the Dutch East India Company factory in Bengal, estimated that perhaps 400,000 civilians in Western Bengal and Bihar died in the overall conflict.
+According to Sabyasachi Bhattacharya in the Bengal region 14 out of every 1,000 people was killed resulting 350,000 deaths.
 Contemporary accounts of the invasions report mass gang rape and Wartime sexual violence against women and children, and mutilation of victims by the Marathas which included cutting off their hands and noses and forced castrations The Marathas enslaved children in Bengal.
 Many of the Bengalis in western Bengal also fled to take shelter in Eastern Bengal, fearing for their lives in the wake of the Maratha attacks.
 Zamindars outside the affected districts and also from the districts that involved this conflict were affected by the Maratha raids.

 Historians generally view Maharashta Purana particularly as a "contemporary mirror" of the Maratha plunders.
 Dalrymple states that the Maharashta Purana presents a clear and vivid depiction of the invasions.

 Historian William Dalrymple quotes Gangaram's Maharashtra Purana, a contemporary account describing the atrocities committed by the Marathas in Bengal:

 They constantly shouted, 'Give us rupees, give us rupees, give us rupees.
 When they got no rupees, they filled their victims' nostrils with water, or drowned them in tanks.
 When they demanded money and it was not given to them, they would put a man to death...
 Bungalows, thatched-roofed houses, Vishnu-mandapas, they burned them all, large and small Every Brahman or Vaishnava or sannyasi whom they saw they killed, and they slaughtered cows and women by the hundreds.

 The Bargi atrocities were corroborated by contemporary Dutch and British accounts.
 The atrocities devastated Bengal's economy, as many of the people killed in the Bargi raids included merchants, textile weavers, silk winders, and mulberry cultivators.
 The Cossimbazar factory reported in 1742, for example, that the Bargis burnt down many of the houses where silk piece goods were made, along with weavers' looms.
 In 1743 two Maratha armies invaded - one belonged to Raghuji Bhosle, the other to Balaji Rao again.
 Alivardi Khan was obliged to pay a subsidy and promise to pay him chauth (tax) in the future.

 Baneswar Vidyalankar's text Chitrachampu attributed the victories of the Marathas to "the wonderfully fast horses they ride."
 Bharatchandra's Annadamangal attributed the attacks to a particular communal factor which was the destruction of temples at Bhubaneswar by Alivardi's soldiers.